Is it Time to Clean Out Your Storage Unit?

 - Have a plan.
 What types of items can be trashed, donated, sold, given to family and friends?

 - Be realistic about time.
 If your storage unit is a large unit filled to overflowing, it will take several sessions

 - Gather supplies such as boxes, garbage bags, packing tape and a marker to clearly label where items are going

 - Contact a charity of your choice to see if they can provide pick up service.
 I’ve used GreenDrop several times for clean-outs and they offer an amazing concierge service

-Here’s a short video at the very end of a storage unit clean-out project I worked on.
+Here’s a short video at the very end of a storage unit clean-out project.
 Take a peek!

 Source: Fitzgerald, Jay, et al. “Self-Storage Industry Statistics.”
 The SpareFoot Storage Beat, 25 Aug.
 2017, www.sparefoot.com/self-storage/news/1432-self-storage-industry-statistics/.

 Do you rent storage space now?
 What do you use it for?
 Have you ever gone through the process of a clean-out?
 Share your thoughts and tips below: